Marketing & SEO

 Alt text: The Patel Firm landing page screenshot

-Clients searching for help with a personal injury lawsuit are probably also confused about how to go about it because this is not something most of us deal with daily.
+Clients searching for help with a personal injury lawsuit are probably also confused about how to proceed because this is not something most of us deal with daily.
 To ensure potential clients have their questions answered, The Patel Firm has a blog containing a lot of information about different types of lawsuits or injury claims.
 Each post is accompanied by a form that allows clients who find them and their website to reach out for a free consultation.

 This is what that looks like: